smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     make repl-client

 This command launches a TypeScript `REPL <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_ with the generated client installed.
-Before we use the generated client, we should run the server, so that the client can connect to it.
-In another terminal, launch the server:
+Before we use the generated client, we must run the server.
+Without the server running, the client will not be able to connect.
+In another terminal, launch the server with the following command:

 .. code-block:: sh
     :caption: ``/bin/sh``

     make run-server

-With the server running, we can instantiate and use the client.
+With the server running, we will instantiate and use the client.
 In the terminal running the REPL, insert and run the
 following:

 .. code-block:: TypeScript